-- Were you able to educate your clients quickly?
+- Are you able to educate your clients quickly?

-- Were you able to provide them with useful tips?
+- Are you able to provide them with useful tips?

 Keep in mind that using general terms in SEO will not necessarily yield positive results.
 If you use general terms like ‘auto industry,’ then you will most likely have a lot of competition flooding your search results.